Weinstein Lawyer Donna Rotunno Says If Women Were More Like Her, They Wouldn't Get Raped

-On Friday’s episode of The Daily podcast, New York Times investigative reporter Megan Twohey spoke with Harvey Weinstein’s defense attorney, Donna Rotunno, providing a stunning glimpse into the mindset of internalized misogyny that has allowed men like Weinstein to prey on women virtually unchecked in a society that denies them their bodily autonomy.
+On Friday’s episode of The Daily podcast, New York Times investigative reporter Megan Twohey spoke with Harvey Weinstein’s defence attorney, Donna Rotunno, providing a stunning glimpse into the mindset of internalised misogyny that has allowed men like Weinstein to prey on women virtually unchecked in a society that denies them their bodily autonomy.

 Two years ago, in partnership with her colleague Jodi Kantor, Twohey broke the story of Weinstein’s long history as an alleged sexual predator, effectively kicking off the #MeToo conversation.
 Twohey and Rotunno's conversation started off cordially enough, but quickly went off the rails.